ShellBoost is a software component that

 writing an in-process extension to the Shell:

-version or another, so there are good chances that you will need to provide two
+or another, so there are good chances that you will need to provide two

 binaries for your extension.
 ShellBoost eliminates that issue, you only must write

-one .NET process compiled as “Any Cpu”.
+one .NET executable that can be compiled as “Any Cpu”.

 Restarting Explorer: You will have to restart the Explorer process (or processes) and